mohd-ayan-dev/ai-tools-discovery-web/README.md

 * **Tool Submission Portal:** A dedicated UI for users to submit new AI tools to the database.
 * **Search & Filter:** Easily query the database to find specific AI tools by name or category.
 * **Newsletter Integration:** Built-in subscription UI to capture user emails for weekly updates.
+* User Authentication & Profiles: Allow users to create accounts, log in, and manage their profiles.
+This enables personalized experiences like tracking submitted tools and voting history.
+* Trending & Analytics Dashboard: Display real-time insights such as most upvoted tools, fastest-growing AI apps, and category-wise trends to enhance discovery and engagement.

 ---